chef/chef-web-docs/chef_master/source/config_rb.rst

 ``knife[:secret_file]``
    The path to the file that contains the encryption key.

-Some settings are better left to Ohai, which will get the value at the start of the chef-client run:
+Some settings are better left to Ohai, which will get the value at the start of the Chef Infra Client run:

 ``knife[:server_name]``
    Same as node_name.
-Recommended configuration is to allow Ohai to collect this value during each chef-client run.
+Recommended configuration is to allow Ohai to collect this value during each Chef Infra Client run.

 ``node_name``
    See the description above for this setting.